Classical and Quantum Mechanics via Lie algebras: Exterior algebra representation

-We now show that we have \lbeq{ferm.circ} a_ka_{l}^{*}+ a_{l}^{*} a_k = \delta_{kl}\,. \eeq First we assume that we cannot write $\omega$ in the form $e_k\wedge\omega'$ and neither in the form $e_l\wedge \omega''$.
+We now show that we have \lbeq{ferm.circ} a_ka_{l}^{*}+ a_{l}^{*} a_k = \delta_{kl}\,. \eeq \at{check this calculation} First we assume that we cannot write $\omega$ in the form $e_k\wedge\omega'$ and neither in the form $e_l\wedge \omega''$.
 In this case we have

 If we can write $\omega$ as $e_k\wedge\omega'$ but not as $e_l\wedge \omega''$ then we have $k\neq l$ and